ingokeck/parallel_script_jobs/README.md

 You can let the system create job files out of your original scripts with create_job.py.

+A more detailed description can be found in the included pdf.

 # History
 I developed this job system for my doctoral thesis around 2005/2006.
 So please excuse the old fashioned coding style.
 Obviously it runs with python 2 though adaption to python 3 will be minimal.

+# Reference:

+* Ingo R. Keck, ICA Incompleto Paralelo: Una nueva herramienta para el an ́alisis de datos fMRI; Parallel Incomplete ICA – A New Tool to Analyse fMRI Data Sets, Doctoral thesis, University of Granada, 2006.

+A copy of the relevant parts of the thesis is included as inICA.pdf.

 # License
    Copyright 2006 Ingo R. Keck